mogol/flutter_secure_storage/flutter_secure_storage/README.md

 ## Configure Web Version

-Flutter Secure Storage uses an experimental implemtnation using WebCrypto.
+Flutter Secure Storage uses an experimental implementation using WebCrypto.
 Use at your own risk at this time.
 Feedback welcome to improve it.
 The intent is that the browser is creating the private key, and as a result, the encrypted strings in local_storage are not portable to other browsers or other machines and will only work on the same domain.

 **It is VERY important that you have HTTP Strict Forward Secrecy enabled and the proper headers applied to your responses or you could be subject to a javascript hijack.**